Mining, utilities sink U.S. industrial production

 The dour report from the Federal Reserve on Wednesday was the latest sign that growth slowed sharply in the first quarter and suggested the U.S. central bank could delay raising interest rates until later this year.

 Snowy winter weighed on activity early in 2015.
-Labour disruptions at normally busy West Coast ports, as well as the dollar and softer global demand have been a constraint.
+Labor disruptions at normally busy West Coast ports, as well as the dollar and softer global demand have been a constraint.

 "This provides some confirmation on the disappointing growth performance in the first quarter.
 The absence of a lift in the other forward-looking indicators suggests that the U.S. economic recovery is struggling to regain any traction," said Millan Mulraine, deputy chief economist at TD Securities in New York.